rhuard/Simpletron/README.md

 ### Commands ###

-10 Read - read a word from the terminal into a specific location in memory
+10 read - read a word from the terminal into a specific location in memory

 11 write - write a word from a specific location in memorry to the terminal